lm3nitro/Projects/Netflow/Part 2-Cisco Netflow to SiLK.md

 ### Scope:

 This is Part 2 of this project.
 In part 1, I was able to effectively configure and utilize NetFlow on a Cisco router.
-In part 2 I will be collecting all the netflow from the Cisco router and analyzing the traffic using SiLK.
+In part 2 I will be collecting all the NetFlow from the Cisco router and analyzing the traffic using SiLK.
 SiLK is a suite of tools used for analyzing network traffic, particularly flow data.
 It allows users to process, analyze, and visualize large volumes of network flow information, which can help in understanding traffic patterns, identifying anomalies, and detecting potential security incidents.

-Here is a look at the diagram a nd topology for better understand of the set-up used for this project:
+Here is a look at the diagram and topology for better understand of the set-up used for this project:

 ![Pasted image 20240529222403](https://github.com/lm3nitro/Projects/assets/55665256/169c6648-bc17-4040-8489-ae539a8e8e18)